You probably knew that karate teaches self-protection skills and is a fun, dynamic sport, but did you know that karate

 The second event is a USKK and PKC sanctioned tournament for all competitors typically held each spring.

 The next Tournament will be in March 2018 at the Moose Lodge in Pekin, Illinois, date TBD.

 Kobudo (weapons) Meaning "old martial way", kobudo is the weapons tradition of Okinawa.
 Banned from owning weapons, the people of ancient Okinawa adapted farm implements for use as weapons for personal protection.
-The Kosho-kai kobudo program consists of traditional kata and training drills with the bo, jo, sai, tonfa, kama, and nunchaku.
+The Kosho-kai kobudo program consists of traditional kata and training drills with the bo, jo, sai, tonfa, kama, nitanbo, and nunchaku.
 In addition, kobudo students train in chanbarra, free-sparring with foam padded weapons and protective equipment.
-Kobudo classes are available to karate students who have achieved a blue belt or higher for an additional cost of $20.00 for twelve classes.
+Kobudo classes are available to karate students who have achieved a yellow belt or higher for an additional cost of $20.00 for eight-week session.

 Karate Forward(Combatives) Karate Forward focuses on practical self-defense application of karate.
 It utilizes kata bunkai (analysis) to discover strategy and individual combat tactics.
 We focus on drills to learn and hone twelve critical self-defense skill sets and utilize self-defense based contact sparring with bogu (armor).
 Practitioners wear a protective head guard with a plexi-glass face shield and a padded chest protector.
 All parts of the body including the elbows and knees are used as weapons.
 In addition to striking, practitioners learn to clinch, throw, and take down their opponents as well as engage in ground grappling, choking, and joint locking techniques.
 We teach a combat strategy that employs all ranges of combat under realistic conditions.
 Karate Forward students undergo rigorous physical conditioning including medicine ball, jump rope, body weight, resistance band, focus mitt, air shield, heavy bag, and flexibility training.
 Classes are held on Friday evenings and are available to Kosho-kai students ages sixteen and older who have achieved a yellow belt or higher free of charge.
 Non members may train for a fee of $10.00 per class.